SiegeEngineers/aocrecs.com/README.md

 ## Configuration

-Set environmental variable `REACT_APP_GRAPHQL` to the URL of the graphql API endpoint.
+Set environmental variable `REACT_APP_API` to the URL of the API endpoint.

 ## Development Server